-Mauritius is an overseas department of France.
-Getting here and getting around requires planning but will reward with you with incredible vistas.
+Mauritius is located off the eastern coast of Africa.
+Getting here and around requires planning but will reward with you with incredible vistas.

 Keep in mind you will probably have to transfer from one plane to another.
 Direct flights are rare from many major cities other than Paris.
 The national airlines is Air Mauritius.
 They fly into Sir Seewoosagur Ramgoolam International Airport.
 The airport is about 50km to the south east of the capital of Port Louis.
 You can drive or hire a taxi.
 Bus service is also available.
 It’s slower but far less expensive.